cobycobyk/project-1/README.md

+# ROULLETTE:
-SPORTS ROULLETTE: Bet your hand and get LUCKY?
-A javascript sports themed Roullette game.
+## Bet your hand and get LUCKY!!
+A javascript built Roullette game.

-How to play roulette: https://www.roulettesites.org/rules/
+-How to play roulette: https://www.roulettesites.org/rules/